-The observatory spreads across levels 148 and 125 of the Burj Khalifa.
+This Dubai attraction spreads across levels 148 and 125 of the Burj Khalifa.
 Your journey begins when you step into a special elevator which brings you up for the breathtaking experience.
 Level 148 has luxury lounges and outdoor terrace from where you can enjoy a stunning 360-degree view of the city.

 Level 125 has a new attraction - A Falcon’s Eye View experience which lets you see important landmarks in Dubai from a new perspective.
 You also get to learn about the historic build of Burj Khalifa from testimonials of the ‘People Behind Burj’.
 Do not forget to click your Burj Khalifa moments and do add some special effects with green screen photography.